beacon-biosignals/StableHashTraits.jl/README.md

 You compute hashes using `stable_hash`.
 This is called on the object you want to hash, and, as an optional second argument called the context.
 The context you use affects how hasing occurs (it defaults to `HashVersion{1}()`).

 You can customize the hash behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 It accepts the object you want to hash and, as an optional second argument, the context.
-The `hash_method` you define can dispatch on just this first argument, or it can dispatch on both the object to hash *and* the context.
-Any method of `hash_method` should simply return one of the following values, typically based only on the *ype* of its input.
+If you define a method that does not accept a context, it will be used in all contexts.
+Any method of `hash_method` should simply return one of the following values, typically based only on the *type* of its input.

 <!-- START_HASH_TRAITS -->
 1. `WriteHash()`: writes the object to a binary format using `StableHashTraits.write(io, x)`